PhoenixTales/phoenix-docs/index.md

 ## Support

-Please note that [Phoenix](https://phoenixthegame.com), the Phoenix Documentation at hand and the entire [Gothic Archive](https://gothicarchive.org) created alongside the project are being done non-commercially and primarily by one person at his free time.
-At the same time domains and backup storage have to be paid.
-If you want to support us or just give something in return for the work on the game, the Gothic Archive and this documentation, you can do so [via ko-fi](https://ko-fi.com/flosha).
+Please note that [Phoenix](https://phoenixthegame.com), the Phoenix Concept at hand and the entire [Gothic Archive](https://gothicarchive.org) created alongside the project are being developed non-commercially and primarily by one person at his free time.
+Domains and backup storage have to be paid too.
+If you want to support us or just give something in return for all the work and passion put into the project, you can do so [via ko-fi](https://ko-fi.com/flosha).

 ## Read next